 OVEC and WV Highlands Conservancy win a lawsuit forcing the U.S. Environmental Protection Agency to develop water pollution clean-up plans for WV waterways.

-As a result of OVEC members, the WV Highlands Conservancy and others joining in a lawsuit led by attorney Joe Lovett, Arch Coal is blocked from a 2,100 acre mountaintop removal mine near Blair, WV.
+As a result of OVEC members, the WV Highlands Conservancy and others joining in a lawsuit led by attorney Joe Lovett, Arch Coal is blocked from a 2,100 acre mountaintop removal mine near Blair, WV, the largest in the state.

 After extensive outreach by OVEC, the Commission on Religion in Appalachia and five religious denominations pass a resolution calling for an end to mountaintop removal mining, including the United Methodist Church, of which then-WV Governor Cecil Underwood was a member.